vacu9708/Study-records/Database/Normalization/readme.md

 * **Deletion anomaly** : occurs when a tuple record is deleted where attributes that shouldn't be deleted are deleted.

 ## Data normalization
-Database normalization is the process of organizing a table into the smallest units of table to retain data redundancy and data integrity.
+Database normalization is the process of organizing tables to get rid of data redundancy and retain data integrity.
+It also makes it easier to add a new table because normalized tables are minimized.

 ## Initial table
 |name|age|hobby|country|